vexk1x/Vortex/README.md

 # Is it safe to use?

 Yes, Vortex is safe to use.
-It's not a virus.
+It's not malware.
 If you don't trust the releases, then read 'How to Download' on how to build it yourself.

 # I found a bug and want to report it